Backup & Restore

 Indexly generates a SHA-256 checksum for every backup:

-• Always computed on the compressed archive before encryption
+• Always computed on the final stored archive, including .enc files

 • Ensures archive integrity